Ash Ketchum. EveryOne-Shot Character with a problem that he encounters gets his help. Unless in the case of older pretty girls, Brock beats him to it.

-Stefan Salvatore from The Vampire Diaries.
+The Vampire Diaries: Stefan Salvatore.
 He feels the constant need to try to save people and if he doesn't save them, he'll end up burdening guilt.
 Stefan might do this, not only because it's who he is as a person at his core, but possibly to atone for his dark past as a Ripper.

 "The Weight", by The Band, notably covered by many including Joan Osborne, is about this trope.